With proper planning, you can make your small farmette horse-friendly!

 At some point, your pastures may become overrun with weeds.
 This can be dangerous, as some of harmful to your horse’s health.
 Herbicides may be used to control weeds, but they don’t usually resolve the issue entirely.
 Ultimately, your pastures may need to be reseeded with desirable grasses.

 A good manure management system can also make a huge difference.
 It’s a good idea to pick up manure every one to three days.
 Not only will this prevent a messy buildup, but you can reduce the number of insects on your property.

-It won’t be easy, but with proper management your horse can live happily on smaller acreage.
+With proper management, your horse can live happily on smaller acreage.
 Get ready for some extra work though; managing horses isn’t easy!